Paternity and Child Support

 - Legitimation when a couple marries after their child is born and the father acknowledges paternity

 Fatherhood is a gift and a responsibility.
-If you are seeking to establish paternity or have questions about proving, or disproving paternity, speak with an attorney at our firm.
+If you are seeking to establish paternity or have questions about proving, or disproving paternity, speak with a Clearwater paternity attorney at our family law firm.